top of page

 Body Image

-Yoga is not one of those “no pain, no gain” type of exercises that focuses on burning calories or toning physiques.
+Yoga is not one of those “no pain, no gain” types of exercise that focuses on burning calories or toning physiques.
 Yoga is thought to be the union of the mind, body and spirit.
 It focuses inward on breathing and being in the present moment.
 Also, yoga studios typically do not have mirrors.
-This helps create the awareness of being in one’s body and all it is capable of, instead of “how do I look in downward dog?” or “she does this pose better than I do.”
+This helps create the awareness of being in one’s body and recognizing all it is capable of, instead of noticing how you look in downward dog.
 In fact, according to Body Image, young adults who practice yoga regularly report higher body satisfaction.

 Mindfulness

 Practicing yoga does not only help to increase mindfulness during the practice, but outside of it in everyday life, too.
 Mindfulness is being fully present where you are in the current moment – not worrying about the future or past, or judging your thoughts or feelings.
 As it would seem, being mindful can help to boost our mood.
-It can also help promote more mindful eating – helping us slow down, savor and enjoy food and not eat past the point of fullness.
+It can also help promote more mindful eating – helping us slow down, savor, and enjoy food and not eat past the point of fullness.
+A regular yoga practice creates a routine of stepping away from your to-do list and being present in the moment with mindful breath and movement.

 Relaxation

 Back to the “zen” part mentioned earlier, yoga is known to help reduce stress and anxiety.
 The focus on deep breathing during yoga not only helps us feel more relaxed but also helps stimulate the parasympathetic nervous system, which promotes calmness.
-A regular yoga practice creates a routine practice of stepping away from your to-do list and being present in the moment with mindful breath and movement.
+Restorative yoga in particular has also been shown to help improve sleep when practiced before bed.

 Increased Fitness